thaliaarchi/notes/wspace/assembly/whitelips.md

 ## Bugs in the assembler

+- Macro recursion is not properly implemented or restricted

+### Bugs fixed in my fork

 - The mnemonic label definition form does not scope local labels
 - `call`, `jmp`, `jz`, and `jn` allow numbers as arguments, but label resolution always fails, because labels cannot be defined by numbers
-- `$n` tokens in macros appear to only partially implemented
-- Macro recursion is not properly implemented or restricted
 - `{-`-comments can be unterminated
 - Space is optional after a word or number, if followed by a `;`-comment, but is required when followed by other comments or a string.
 Space is optional after